Together-Java/ModernJava/src/standard_input/delayed_assignment.md

 ```

 Or you can use the `do` version of a while loop.
-In this context our old friend delayed assignment becomes an option again.
+In this context our old friend delayed assignment becomes an option again because Java *is* smart enough
+to see that the code in the loop will run at least once.

 ```java,no_run
 ~import java.util.Scanner;